ignitesplash101/Project/README.txt

 DESCRIPTION
 -----------
-CLI-first pipeline (in `CODE/`) to rebuild ward/mesh panels, train classical + LSTM models, export SHAP explainability, and power a Streamlit dashboard.
+This is a simple CLI-first pipeline (in `CODE/`) to rebuild ward/mesh panels, train classical + LSTM models, export SHAP explainability files and other metrics, and power a Streamlit dashboard using real estate prices in Japan.
 The zip deliverable `team090final.zip` includes this `README.txt`, `DOC/`, and the `CODE/` folder.
-The  `DOC/` folder contains the final report and poster `team090report.pdf` and `team090poster.pdf *Only synthetic demo data is provided here for the submission; the full MLIT Real Estate Transaction Price data is excluded due to project submission constraints.
+The  `DOC/` folder contains the final report and poster `team090report.pdf` and `team090poster.pdf`.
+For more details on the project approach and methodologies, please refer to either of these files.
+*Only synthetic demo data is provided here for the submission; the full MLIT Real Estate Transaction Price data is excluded due to project submission constraints.
 To reproduce full results, you will need to download MLIT data via the public API and process them locally.